HiSTNOiR/betsy/docs/DS.md

 # DUEL SYSTEM

+-   In Twitch chat, user A challenges user B to a duel: `Timmy: !duel Sammy`
+-   User B accepts (`!accept`), or duel times out
+-   XP is taken from each user and added to the Pot
+-   Winner takes all or Pot gets bigger

 ## Bonuses

 -   bonuses come from [Environmental Combat Effects](#environmental-combat-effects) based on what the user is donning/wielding and the mods they've applied